Do you understand the difference?

 Simply put, vulnerability scanning is passive and penetration testing is active.
 Both of these assessments/tests have value and both can assist in your overall ability to evaluate your external security exposure.

 So, why do either (or both)?
 Well, for starters because the hackers are doing both too.
-But also, this can be compared to your
+But also, this can be compared to your annual medical exam.
+Even if you believe you are healthy, your physician will run a series of tests to detect dangers that have not yet developed symptoms.
+Let’s look more specifically at how each of these tests is conducted and what the outcomes are.

 External Vulnerability Assessment